-- "Heart" refers to the mind. - "Earth" can mean the people of the earth. - "First day of the week" is a mistranslation. - "Third day" verses refer to the third day starting from the initial betrayal on Tuesday evening. - A number of verses have been misinterpreted to prop up the Sundayresurrection theory. - The word "after" in Lev 23:11, 15, 16 is misunderstood. - A Sabbath Pentecost (and therefore a Sabbath First Fruits/resurrection) is proved by two ways to count (1. by 50 days including the day of First Fruits and 2. by 7 complete Sunday-to-Sabbath weeks starting with the harvest which would start on the Sunday after the Sabbath of First Fruits) that can only both come to Pentecost on the same day if Pentecost is on a Sabbath.
-See the details on p88-91 of In the Heart of the Earth 2022 edition)
+- "Heart" refers to the mind. - "Earth" can mean the people of the earth. - "First day of the week" is a mistranslation. - "Third day" verses refer to the third day starting from the initial betrayal on Tuesday evening. - A number of verses have been misinterpreted to prop up the Sundayresurrection theory. - The word "after" in Leviticus 23:11, 15, 16 is misunderstood. - A Sabbath Pentecost (and therefore a Sabbath First Fruits/resurrection) is proved by two ways to count (1. by 50 days including the day of First Fruits and 2. by seven complete Sunday-to-Sabbath weeks (49 days) starting with the harvest which would start on the Sunday after the Sabbath of First Fruits) that can only both come to Pentecost on the same day if Pentecost is on a Sabbath.
+See the details in the section "Two Ways to Count" of In the Heart of the Earth.